RonyBubnovsky/2FA-Project/README.md

 3. Create a `.env.local` file in the 2fa-project directory with the following variables:

    ```
+   # MongoDB connection string - Create a free MongoDB Atlas cluster and get the connection string
    MONGODB_URI=

+   # Session password - Generate a secure random string (min 32 characters)
    SESSION_PASSWORD=

+   # URL for your local development
    NEXT_PUBLIC_APP_URL=http://localhost:3000

+   # Gmail account (full email address)
    EMAIL_USER=

+   # Gmail app password (NOT your regular Gmail password)
+   # Generate this in your Google Account > Security > App passwords
    EMAIL_PASS=

+   # HMAC secret for additional encryption - Generate a secure random string
    HMAC_SECRET=
    ```